llatinov/personia-crm/README.md

 `npm run test` - test all projects
 `npx nx format:write` - auto-format files

+## How to

+Package resolution is configured in `paths` in tsconfig.base.json and then resolved by `nxViteTsPaths` in vite.config.ts.

 ## History

 The monorepo was created mainly with the following commands: